-Methadone is a narcotic pain reliever, similar to morphine.
+Methadone is an opioid medication, sometimes called a narcotic.
 Methadone also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs without causing the "high" associated with the drug addiction.

 Methadone may also be used for purposes not listed in this medication guide.

 round, white, imprinted with 54 210

 What are the possible side effects of methadone?